HIV Test in Singapore

 How Much Does HIV Testing Cost in Singapore?

-At ATA Medical, we offer confidential and prompt testing for HIV and other STIs.
+At Singapore Women's Clinic, we offer confidential and prompt testing for HIV and other STIs.
 Our pricing is as follows:

 Test Price*